Wondering how to save money to travel the world?

 At first that mostly meant Jeremy’s work as a software developer, but over the years this travel blog became a larger and larger portion of our income until eventually, running Our Escape Clause (and now also Lone Star Travel Guide) became our sole source of income as a couple.

-Ultimately, it was a huge combination of factors that allowed us to save enough moneyto travel long-term: our income helped (two employed college graduates with no kids and no debt outside of a mortgage–we weren’t hurting for money), our lack of student loans helped, our sheer determination helped.
+Ultimately, it was a huge combination of factors that allowed us to save enough money to travel long-term.
+Our income helped (two employed college graduates with no kids and no debt outside of a mortgage–we weren’t hurting for money), our lack of student loans helped, and our sheer determination helped.

 Even getting married young and the fact that we’ve thought of money as a team since our very early twenties helped, though that’s not exactly something that is able to be or should be replicated on a whim.